siddhiair/air-quality-index/README.md

 ### API Integration
 The Air Quality Index (AQI) API App integrates with a reliable air quality data API to provide real-time air quality information.
-The API endpoint used for fetching data is [https://api.data.gov.in/resource/3b01bcb8-0b14-4abf-b6f2-c1bfd384ba69].
-For more information [visit](https://data.gov.in/resource/real-time-air-quality-index-various-locations)
+The API endpoint used for fetching data is https://api.data.gov.in/resource/3b01bcb8-0b14-4abf-b6f2-c1bfd384ba69.
+For more information [visit this link](https://data.gov.in/resource/real-time-air-quality-index-various-locations).